paigeboyd/Final-Year/essay-proposal-draft.md

 ## General Research Topic

-Apps and Language learning
+Gamified Apps and Language learning

 ## Research Question

-How do gamified apps benefit children when learning secondary languages?  (difficult to find material on children - keep to a section of essay?)

 How are gamified apps beneficial to secondary language learning?